Rodent Damage

 Will this be covered by my insurance?

 Now, there are situations in which a rodent infestation could lead to a payout from your home insurance policy.
-For example, should an infestation lead to damage to your home wiring that leads to a fire, most policies will payout.
+For example, should an infestation lead to damage to your home wiring that leads to a fire, most policies will pay.
 This is because fires are considered a peril in most home insurance policies.

 How to prevent rodents from entering in the first place

-To begin to secure the home you can:
+To begin to secure the home, you can:

 • Keep firewood away from the walls of your house.